keghub/unit-testing-csharp/docs/NUnit-glue-library.md

     Assert.That(result, Is.EqualTo(message));
 }
 ```
-It's noticeable that in the first snippet there is no _Arrange_ phase.
-This is taken care by the `AutoData` attribute used to decorate the unit test.
+There are a few noticeable changes between the two snippets:
+- There is no _Arrange_ phase.
+- The `AutoData` attribute decorator has been added the unit test.
+- There are new parameters passed to the unit test.

+In fact, all of these changes are connected.
+By adding the `AutoData` attribute we have effectively moved the _Arrange_ phase out of the unit test and we now accept all the pieces we need to run the test as parameters.

 Specifically, the `AutoData` attribute took care of
 - creating an instance of `Fixture`,